-- 15.7.10.
+- 15.7.11.
 In the event the State or its agent investigates or audits a provider or member within the MCO's Network, the MCO shall comply with document and claims requests from the State within fourteen (14) calendar days of the request, unless another time period is agreed to by the MCO and State.
-Document requests do not include medical records that shall be obtained from the provider. - 15.7.11.
-LDH shall notify the MCO and the network provider concurrently of overpayments identified by the State or its agents. - 15.7.12.
-The MCO shall not correct the claims nor initiate an audit on the claims upon notification of the identified overpayment by the Department or its agent unless directed to do so by the Department. - 15.7.13.
+Document requests do not include medical records that shall be obtained from the provider. - 15.7.12.
+LDH shall notify the MCO and the network provider concurrently of overpayments identified by the State or its agents. - 15.7.13.
+The MCO shall not correct the claims nor initiate an audit on the claims upon notification of the identified overpayment by the Department or its agent unless directed to do so by the Department. - 15.7.14.
 In the event the provider does not refund overpayments identified by the Department or its agent to the State, or arrange for an acceptable payment plan with the State, within thirty (30) calendar days of notification to the provider of the overpayment or where applicable, within thirty (30) calendar days of notification of the conclusion of the appeal process, the Department will notify the MCO and the MCO shall initiate a payment withhold on the provider in the amount due to the Department.
-Upon LDH request, the MCO shall refund to the State any amounts collected, Any instances of a credit balance would be sustained by the MCO and/or Department until resolved or dismissed under Department rules. - 15.7.14.
-In the event LDH or its agent recovers funds from a provider due to an overpayment, the MCO shall submit corrected encounter data within thirty (30) calendar days upon notification by LDH, and shall not seek additional recovery from the provider for the claims the LDH or its agent audited, unless approved by LDH. - 15.7.15.
-The MCO and its subcontractors shall enforce LDH directives regarding sanctions on MCO network providers and members, up to termination or exclusion from the network. - 15.7.16.
-There will be no LDH provider improper payment recovery request of the MCO applicable for the dates of service occurring before the start of the Medicaid Managed Care Contract period or for providers for which no MCO relationship existed.
+Upon LDH request, the MCO shall refund to the State any amounts collected.
+Any instances of a credit balance would be sustained by the MCO and/or Department until resolved or dismissed under Department rules. - 15.7.15.
+In the event LDH or its agent recovers funds from a provider due to an overpayment, the MCO shall submit corrected encounter data within thirty (30) calendar days upon notification by LDH, and shall not seek additional recovery from the provider for the claims the LDH or its agent audited, unless approved by LDH. - 15.7.16.
+The MCO and its subcontractors shall enforce LDH directives regarding sanctions on MCO network providers and members, up to termination or exclusion from the network. - 15.7.17.
+There will be no LDH provider improper payment recovery request of the MCO applicable for the dates of service occurring before the start of the Medicaid Managed Care Contract period or for providers for which no MCO relationship existed. - 15.7.18.
+The MCO and its subcontractors shall retain all data, information, and documentation specified in 42 CFR §438.608 for a period of no less than ten (10) years.